Skip to main content

 It is forbidden to use cannabis in parks, beaches, and sidewalks, among other public areas.

-Regardless matter whether you have a medical cannabis card or not, it is unlawful to cultivate cannabis at home.
+It is unlawful to cultivate cannabis at home.

 Additionally, selling cannabis without a license is prohibited.